mk-fg/linux-ebpf-connection-overseer/README.md

 <a name=hdr-known_limitations_and_things_to_improve_later></a>
 # Known limitations and things to improve later

-- Finish implementing all the stuff planned from the start.
+It's working fine for me as it is, but there's always plenty of room for improvement.

+- Unfinished and minor stuff.

     - pipe: add option for including a local socket part, can be stripped by regexp.
     - pipe: rate-limit updates, in addition to rate-limit in ebpf.
     - pipe: don't send backlog info on dead pids to new clients (optional).
-    - pipe: detect/replace non-useful interpreter binaries in comm field from /proc.
+    - pipe: auto-detect/replace non-useful interpreter names like "python3" from /proc.
-    - widget: detect kb-input-capture events, release kb from those.
+    - ebpf: check how firewalled conns get handled, make those visually distinctive.
+    - ebpf: add udp sendmsg kprobe to set/update raddr in unconnected udp sockets.
+    - ebpf: add handling for more ipproto variants - sctp and few others like that.
     - widget: +1 fade curve for lingering connections, with timeout, setting cap on alpha.
+    - widget: nicer text with a halo/outline.
+    - widget: effects for new/faded conns added to the list (glow/blur, slide, etc).
     - meta: clear distinction for in/out conns (accept/recvmsg vs connect/sendmsg).

-    - ebpf: check how firewalled conns get handled, make those visually distinctive.
-    - widget: nicer text with an outline.
-    - widget: effects for new/faded conns added to the list (glow/blur, slide, etc).
-    - pipe: fetch DNS/ASN info for addresses via separate API, from e.g. local resolver.
+- Fetch DNS/ASN info for addresses via separate API, from e.g. local resolver.

+    Idea is to reverse-query local unbound cache to return name that it last returned for IP, which should work for all local apps, incl. ones using DoH.

 - Send events from pipe to multiple receivers.